fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Compatibility with plugin Mailchimp for WooCommerce.
 Prevent hiding the newsletter checkbox field behind a link button when set as optional.
+* Improved: Compatibility with Hubspot.
+Mark billing fields to send for to Hubspot as the customer lead information when using the Hubspot Tracking scripts.
 * Fixed: Compatibility with plugin WooCommerce Memberships.
 Prevent PHP warnings when trying to determine if the distraction free header should be used on the checkout page when user is not logged in.
 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 Fix fatal error when processing checkout updates if cart contains only digital products.